AceCentre/AccessBook/3AlternativesToMice/32a-morefamiliarlooking.md

 Most standard mice are plug and play which makes them very flexible.

-A standard mouse can be bought very cheaply and they are widely available.
+Standard mice can be bought very cheaply and they are widely available.

 _Disadvantages_